misener/GRTTWaK-website/audio-tech.md

 - <a href="http://www.rode.com/microphones/ntg-2">Rode NTG2</a> shotgun microphone (for recording audience reaction)
 - <a href="https://www.zoom-na.com/products/field-video-recording/field-recording/h6-handy-recorder">Zoom H6</a> multi-track recorder
 - <a href="http://www.radialeng.com/proms2.php">Radial Engineering ProMS2</a> passive microphone splitter
+- <a href="http://www.radialeng.com/trimtwo.php">Radio Engineering Trim-Two</a> passive direct box (for sending pre-show and intermission music to the mixing console from an iPad)

 We require the following from venues: